yesodweb/shakespeare/README.md

 more usual use case, I will address that first.

-Instead of attempting to be a generic templating system, Hamlet attempts to excel at a specific niche.
+Instead of attempting to be a generic templating system, Hamlet attempts to excel in a specific niche.
 In particular, the following design goals are
 central:

 * We only care about HTML output.